V0IDNETWORK/V0IDNETWORK/README.md

 mindset:    "Build.
 Break.
 Learn.
 Repeat."
 ```

+V0IDNETWORK is an ongoing, open research effort to document — rigorously and
+accurately — how the modern internet's circumvention and surveillance
+technologies actually work at the protocol level, in support of a more open
+and resilient internet.

-I like software that has to survive contact with the real world — systems that stay
+I like software that has to survive contact with the real world — systems
-up when the network doesn't cooperate, and code that fails loudly instead of
+that stay up when the network doesn't cooperate, and code that fails loudly
-quietly.
-Most of what I build lives somewhere between the backend and the wire:
+instead of quietly.
+Most of what I build lives somewhere between the backend
-APIs, protocols, and the infrastructure connecting them.
+and the wire: APIs, protocols, and the infrastructure connecting them.

-Right now I'm deep in backend engineering and computer networking, with
-cybersecurity and reverse engineering as the itch I keep scratching on the side.

 </td>
 </tr>